entelect/angular-baboon/README.md

 Over the course of the alpha development phase, we'll be improving the documentation, extending the demo applications and testing some of the new experimental features.

 ## Angular Baboon's Opinion
 Angular Baboon is an opinionated seed project.
-So take the bits you like and delete the rest.
+So use your brain and evaluate Angular Baboon for yourself.
+Take the bits you like and delete the rest.
+Make it your own.

 Angular Baboon tries to use the latest and greatest Angular tools, but also takes into consideration the stability and maturity of the tools.